What restrictions are there on where a person can be buried?

 More detailed information is in Appendix 3D of the State Highway Control Manual.
 You can ask for approval from NZTA by contacting your local NZTA office.

-Note that different rules apply to other types of roads – check with the owner before you go ahead.
+Note that different rules apply to other types of roads – check with the owner of the road before you go ahead.

 Back to top